 Everything you need to know about the historic event!

-Queen Elizabeth recently held a low-key "mini" Trooping The Colour ceremony at Windsor Castle, as a result of the current restrictions surrounding the coronavirus pandemic.
+The last time Queen Elizabeth held a Trooping The Colour ceremony at Windsor Castle it was a low-key "mini" event as a result of the restrictions surrounding the coronavirus pandemic.

 WATCH to see soldiers rehearsing ahead of Saturday's annual event in London!

 TheBritishmilitary occasion, which dates back to the 17th century, involves infantry troops marching slowly with their colours to distinguish one regiment from another.

 Since 1748,Trooping The Colourtakes place on the same day as theofficial birthdayof theBritishmonarch, which has beenQueen Elizabeth IIsince 1952.